Measuring growth and convergence at the mesoscale: Introduction

 Global inequality has undergone a fundamental geographic reorientation.
 While between-country income gaps remain substantial, within-country dispersion is rising across the world economy \cite{un_inequality}.
 Therefore, studying growth at the national level misses where heterogeneity is increasingly located.
 Yet other spatial disaggregation -- i.e. sub-national administrative boundaries -- introduces systematic distortions through the Modifiable Areal Unit Problem (MAUP) \cite{openshaw1984modifiable}.
 Statistical relationships depend on the scale and zoning of underlying spatial units.
 Administrative boundaries aggregate historical circumstances rather than economic integration, obscuring the mechanisms generating divergence, convergence, and structural adjustment.
 Evidence for multiple steady states at sub-national scales is robust, yet global convergence analysis remains constrained by administratively defined regions rather than economically meaningful spatial units \cite{durlauf1995multiple,bartkowska2012regional,gennaioli2014growth}.
 When development constraints are locally embedded, national convergence strategies based on place-neutral policy reasoning are structurally misaligned with the geography of growth. \cite{barca2012case}.\\

 Functional Urban Areas (FUAs) provide a theoretically grounded alternative.
 Delineated using population grids and commuting-flow thresholds, FUAs approximate integrated labour-market regions rather than political jurisdictions \cite{dijkstra2019eu}.
-This matters because knowledge- and complexity-intensive activities concentrate in cities \cite{BJFP+20}, FUAs capture actual adjustment margins to labour-demand shocks \cite{tolbert1996us}, and approximately 3.9 billion people live in 8,790 FUAs worldwide \cite{moreno2021metropolitan}.
-As a result, FUAs provide the appropriate spatial scale for studying growth heterogeneity as an outcome of endogenous adjustment and capability accumulation.\\
+This matters because knowledge-intensive activities concentrate in cities \cite{BJFP+20}, FUAs capture actual adjustment margins to labour-demand shocks \cite{tolbert1996us}, and approximately 3.9 billion people live in 8,790 FUAs worldwide \cite{moreno2021metropolitan}.
+As a result, FUAs provide the appropriate spatial scale for studying growth heterogeneity as an outcome of endogenous adjustment.\\